warnerm06/twitterpated/README.md

             app.run(debug=True)
         ```
     * in a terminal run `python app.py` to run the app.
     * Navigate to `127.0.1:5000` in your browser to see the app.
-This is also called `localhost`.
+This is also called `localhost:5000`.
     * Save your file.
     * Ctrl + c will kill the server and return your prompt.
     * Commit your changes.
     * Checkout `master` branch.
-    * Do a git pull to get any changes on master.
-ALWAYS do a git pull on master before merging changes.
+    * Do a git pull to get any changes on master. **ALWAYS** do a git pull on master before merging changes.
+This gives you the latest version of `master`.
     * Do a git merge to bring in the `dev` branch changes.
     * Git push to the remote repo.
         * You may get an error and have to follow the recomendations on setting upstream origin.